Steel building

 A steel building is a metal structure fabricated with steel for the internal support and for exterior cladding, as opposed to steel framed buildings which generally use other materials for floors, walls, and external envelope.
 Steel buildings are used for a variety of purposes including storage, work spaces and living accommodation.
 They are classified into specific types depending on how they are used.

-History

-Steel buildings first gained popularity in the early 20th century.
-Their use became more widespread during World War II and significantly expanded after the war when steel became more available.
-Steel buildings have been widely accepted, in part due to cost efficiency.
-The range of application has expanded with improved materials, products and design capabilities with the availability of computer aided design software.

 Advantages

-Steel provides several advantages over other building materials, such as concrete, wood:
+Steel provides several advantages over other building materials, such as wood: